First Hand Foundation established

 Cerner Charitable Foundation evolved to Oracle Health Foundation

-Following Oracle's acquisition of Cerner, we evolved into Oracle Health Foundation and continued striving toward our vision of an equitable world where individuals and communities thrive.
+Following Oracle's acquisition of Cerner, we evolved into Oracle Health Foundation and continued striving toward our vision of a world where all children have access to the healthcare they need.

 Our Oracle Health Foundation (formerly First Hand) founders began with one vision in mind—to support the industry that Oracle knows so well while closing the gaps in healthcare with a focus on children.
 Today, the foundation continues to live out this vision of building healthier tomorrows and stronger communities around the world.